We are thrilled to provide you with timely and pertinent information you can use every day. Feast and enjoy! Let us know what you think.

 For some it is difficult to tell there are vertebral subluxations until there is pain.
 Unfortunately once someone feels pain it usually means that the subluxation has been there a while.

 Everyday we encounter micro-traumas to the spine.
-Any stress can cause vertebral subluxations: mental, emotional, physical and enviornmental stress.
-Initally a person may feel nothing at all or may feel tension in their muscles which can at times be relieved with rest or other healing modalities such as: massage, acupuncture, reflexology, Reiki, meditation, homopathy or herbs.
+Any stress can cause vertebral subluxations: mental, emotional, physical and environmental stress.
+Initially a person may feel nothing at all or may feel tension in their muscles which can at times be relieved with rest or other healing modalities such as: massage, acupuncture, reflexology, Reiki, meditation, homeopathy or herbs.
 All these natural healing modalities have great benefit and in my opinion work well along with regular chiropractic care.
 However, none of these techniques or their practitioners is trained to detect and aid the body in actually correcting vertebral subluxations, only a trained chiropractor can.

 When a patient has been under regular chiropractic care long enough to have gone through the stabilization phase of care (initially getting the spine muscles to begin to hold the adjustments usually 2 to 3 visits a week for 6 to 8 weeks) and the corrective phase of care (weekly visits and then biweekly visits in which the length of time needed depends on many factors like: the degree of subluxation degeneration, lifestyle, work and home stress, use of drugs of any kind, nutrition, type of exercise, etc.)